Industry News

 Traditional methods often rely on files sent by email, screenshots, paper annotations or scattered conversations.

 With online proofing, comments are directly linked to the content concerned.
-This brings more clarity, better traceability and greater visibility over the project approval process.
+This brings greater clarity, better traceability and improved visibility over the project approval process.

 Why are traditional methods no longer enough?